blackary/recipes/_recipes/red-skinned-potato-salad.md

   - 2 cups mayonnaise
   - salt and pepper to taste
 instructions:
-  - Bring a large pot of salted water to a boil.
+  - "Bring a large pot of salted water to a boil.
 Add potatoes and cook until tender but still firm, about 15 minutes.
-Drain and allow to cool.
+Drain and allow to cool."
-  - Place eggs in a saucepan and cover with cold water.
+  - "Place eggs in a saucepan and cover with cold water.
 Bring water to a boil and immediately remove from heat.
 Cover and let eggs stand in hot water for 10 to 12 minutes.
 Remove eggs from hot water; cool in ice water.
-Peel, then chop into small, bite-sized pieces.
+Peel, then chop into small, bite-sized pieces."
-  - Place bacon in a large skillet and cook over medium-high heat, turning occasionally, until evenly browned, about 10 minutes.
-Drain bacon slices on paper towels, then crumble.
+  - "Place bacon in a large skillet and cook over medium-high heat, turning occasionally, until evenly browned, about 10 minutes.
+Drain bacon slices on paper towels, then crumble."
-  - Chop cooled potatoes, leaving skin on.
+  - "Chop cooled potatoes, leaving skin on.
 Add to a large bowl, along with eggs, bacon, onion, and celery.
 Stir in mayonnaise, salt, and pepper.
-Chill in the refrigerator for 1 hour before serving.
+Chill in the refrigerator for 1 hour before serving."
 servings: 12 servings
 ---